CityLink Lime (BaltimoreLink)

-CityLink Lime (abbreviated as "LM") is a CityLink bus route operated by the Maryland Transit Administration in Baltimore and its suburbs.
+CityLink Lime (abbreviated LM) is a CityLink bus route operated by the Maryland Transit Administration in Baltimore and its suburbs.
 The line currently runs from the Mondawmin Metro Subway Station along Liberty Heights Avenue and Liberty Road to a loop known as in Milford Mill with buses marked as "Milford Mill" (not to be confused with the Milford Mill Metro Subway Station, where this route presently does not operate).
 The loop is composed of a square block, consisting of Liberty Road, Rolling Road, Church Lane, and Milford Mill Road.
 The spot of the layover depends on the time of day.

 The line was known as Route M-1 from 1984 until its renaming on August 30, 2009, when no routing changes were made.

 History

 CityLink Lime is the successor to various bus and streetcar lines, including Route 52, the No. 32 streetcar and bus, and the now-defunct Bus Routes 28 and 37.

 Routes 28 and 37 had served the Liberty Heights corridor since 1947.
 The main bus line serving Liberty Heights Avenue in both directions was Route 28.
 Route 28 had operated since 1947 between the Liberty Heights Avenue corridor and Cherry Hill with other destinations.
 All buses that had operated from Cherry Hill and other locations in South Baltimore to Liberty Heights had been given the no. 28 designation.
 All buses that originated from Liberty Heights with a destination other than Cherry Hill were identified as no. 28.
 But all buses that originated in the Liberty Heights area and had a final destination of Cherry Hill were designated no. 37.
 This was done to alert white residents of the communities in the Liberty Heights area that the bus's final destination was Cherry Hill, then a low class black community.
 This practice was discontinued in 1974 when the no. 37 designation was dropped, and all buses along this route were given the no. 28 designation.

 Route M-1 started operating in 1984, taking over the service previously provided by Route 28.
 Route 28 had operated along the Liberty Heights corridor since 1947.
 Another line designated Route 37 had provided some of the eastbound service until 1974.
 The no. 32 streetcar had operated along Liberty Heights from 1920 to 1955, and as a bus from 1955 to 1959 before this service was merged into the no. 28 bus.